SandraCastroPearson/BivRec/cran-comments.md

 *check_rhub() results:*

-0 errors ??? | 0 warnings ??? | 2 notes x
+0 errors | 0 warnings| 2 notes x

 - NOTE 1 for Examples with CPU (user + system) or elapsed time > 5s
   All examples take less than 5 minutes.

-- Notes 2 seems to be related to the r-hub builder.
-Does not appear on CMD check or Travis.
+- Notes 2 only appears for Windows builds seems to be related to the r-hub builder.
+Does not appear on local check with Windows machine.

 ## Reverse dependencies
 Previous functions deprecated but in working order.